mediafly/extensions-documentation/interactives.md

 	Other parameters may exist in this JSON object, of course, but mflyWideScreenSupport is the key to initiate proper app support for widescreen.

 2. If the app has sent mflyWideScreenSupport=true in mflyDataInit, the Interactive should expect to receive a call from the app to mflyWideScreen(useWideScreen), where useWidescreen is either true or false.

-For example:
+*Example:*

         <script>
             function mflyWideScreen(useWideScreen) {